szczotlab/nociceptive_pathways_revealed_by_activity_labeling/README.md

 ## Description
 Python notebooks were used to pre-process and analyze the scRNAseq data.<br><br>
-Matlab code was used to preview the analyzed data.
+Matlab application was used to preview and explore the analyzed data.

 ## Contributors
 - [Felipe Meira de Faria](https://liu.se/en/employee/felme19)